CaterinaNavarro/excel-data-extractor/README.md

 Each sheet contains a list of dictionary, a dictionary represents only one row of the sheet.
 The key of the dictionary is the column name, and the value is the stored on the current field.

-It provides methods to parse each Dictionary element into an specific object T type, to do this is necessary the properties that this T type has, contains JsonPropertyAttribute (or similar, if necessary) or ExcelFieldAttribute for matching with columns names that are stored as keys of the dictionary.
+It provides methods to convert each Dictionary element into a specific object T type, to do this is necessary the properties that this T type has, contains JsonPropertyAttribute (or similar, if necessary) or ExcelFieldAttribute for matching with columns names that are stored as keys of the dictionary.

 Newtonsoft.Json is used to convert the objects.